-When a shiny new technology comes into play, it’s easy to feed into the excitement of using it to master our networking and security needs of tomorrow.
-We’ve seen this in recent years as IT leaders focus on moving away from Multiprotocol Label Switching (MPLS) to a Software Defined Wide Area Network (SD-WAN).
-And that is for good reason—the improved resiliency, higher performance and cost savings of replacing MPLS circuits with SD-WAN and Internet access are hard to ignore.
-Yet what might be easier to ignore, or downplay, are the other factors like security policies and controls that should be incorporated into a company’s network architecture.
+When a shiny new technology comes into play, it’s easy to feed into the excitement of using it to master our networking needs of tomorrow.
+Yet what might get ignored or downplayed are the other factors like security policies and controls that should be incorporated into a company’s network architecture.
 Overlooking security when moving from centralized to decentralized architectures can lead to additional expenses and security risks later on.
 That’s where SASE comes in.

-The industry’s acceptance and adoption of SASE as a means for security-infused network architecture demonstrates the need for “anytime, anywhere” solutions that can deliver secure remote access at scale.
+The industry’s acceptance and adoption of SASE demonstrates the need for “anytime, anywhere” solutions that can deliver secure remote access at scale.
 We’re watching organizations address these challenges through the combination of dynamic, intelligent network capabilities of SD-WAN with advanced security functions.
 This lays the foundation for a SASE transformation that can achieve comprehensive protection and necessary compliance for migrations to cloud ecosystems.

-Because SASE was built upon SD-WAN, users are provided with an efficient and high-performing connection to cloud-based applications.
-With its ability to chain in various cloud-hosted services, SD-WAN can be used to deliver dynamic, user-centric SASE security services.
+Because SASE is built upon SD-WAN, users get an efficient and high-performing connection to cloud-based applications.
+With its ability to link various cloud-hosted services, SD-WAN can be used to deliver dynamic, user-centric SASE security services.

-Business is dynamic and anticipating tomorrow’s networking needs is challenging.
-Failure to consider those eventualities today might leave you exposed in the future.
-SASE is designed to address one set of challenges—there are others, which is why it’s crucial to think big picture.
-For organizations working to address network and security together, the answer can be found via the right platform for the fusion of security and networking within this emerging SASE architecture.
+Business is dynamic, and anticipating tomorrow’s networking needs is challenging.
+Failing to address security in any network migration plan might leave you exposed in the future.
+For organizations working to address network and security together, the answer may be a robust SASE solution.

-To help you continue your education around SASE, read our whitepaper created in partnership with VMware to learn more about what SASE can do for your business.
+To help you continue your education around SASE, read our whitepaper created in partnership with VMware to learn Read our whitepaper, created in partnership with VMware, to learn more about what SASE can do for your business.

 Enter your business location zip code below for business solutions in your area.